By Dr. Mercola

 Disruptions to sleep tend to cascade outward throughout your entire body.
 There’s a lot we still don’t know, but increasingly more that we do – and one hour really does make a difference.

 Research has shown, for instance, that when participants cut their sleep from 7.5 to 6.5 hours a night there were increases in the expression of genes associated with inflammation, immune excitability, diabetes, cancer risk, and stress.17 In other words, getting just one hour less sleep a night may raise your risk of multiple chronic diseases.
 Interrupted or impaired sleep can also:

 - Increase your risk of heart disease and cancer

 - Harm your brain by halting new neuron production.
 Sleep deprivation can increase levels of corticosterone (a stress hormone), resulting in fewer new brain cells being created in your hippocampus

-- Contribute to a pre-diabetic state, making you feel hungry even if you've already eaten, which can lead to weight gain
+- Contribute to a pre-diabetic, insulin-resistant state, making you feel hungry even if you've already eaten, which can lead to weight gain

 - Contribute to premature aging by interfering with your growth hormone production, normally released by your pituitary gland during deep sleep (and during certain types of exercise, such as high-intensity interval training)